return42/sphkerneldoc/linux_src_doc/drivers/mtd/mtdcore_c.rst

 Description
 -----------

-This functions returns the section id and oobregion information of a specific byte.
+This function returns the section id and oobregion information of a specific byte.
 For example, say you want to know where the 4th ECC byte is stored, you'll use: